avig00/aws-hazard-risk-agent/README.md

 | Hybrid: predicted risk + property damage | predict + query | 5.0 | PASS |

 The two WARN cases reflect data coverage gaps rather than agent logic failures.
 The wildfire trend query returns a single year of data — the Gold-layer hazard summary has sparse Wildfire records — so there is no multi-year trend to analyze and the LLM correctly surfaces this limitation.
 The NRI methodology case relies on the RAG tool; without a Pinecone API key in the eval environment, it falls back to domain knowledge, which the judge penalizes for lack of document citations.
 Both cases resolve in a fully configured production deployment.

+> **On LLM choice:** Nova Lite was selected over Claude for vendor stability and cost predictability — see Technology Stack for details.
+The evaluation scores above are representative of the synthesis quality achievable with this model on structured data tasks.

 ---